 His broader interests concern the history of inter-Asian connections, transregional history, Asian opposition to imperialism and Asian contributions to the multifold transformations of international organizations and international law.

 He was educated at the University of Konstanz, Yale University and Harvard University where he received his Ph.D. in International History in May 2014.
-His research has led him to multi-lingual archives in eleven countries across Asia, Western Europe and North America, thanks to support by the Fairbank Center for Chinese Studies, the Reischauer Institute of Japanese Studies, the Harvard University Asia Center, the Committee on Australian Studies at Harvard, the American Philosophical Society, the Andrew W. Mellon Foundation and others.
+His research has led him to multi-lingual archives in eleven countries across Asia, Western Europe and North America.
+His research was supported, among others, by the Fairbank Center for Chinese Studies, the Reischauer Institute of Japanese Studies, the Harvard University Asia Center, the Committee on Australian Studies at Harvard, the American Philosophical Society and the Andrew W. Mellon Foundation.

 He spent three years at Weatherhead Center for International Affairs and was appointed the John Clive Fellow at Harvard University.
-In 2013-14, he was a fellow of the SIAS consortium seminar on “Cultural Encounters: Global Perspectives and Local Exchanges, 1750-1940” at the Wissenschaftskolleg zu Berlin (Institute for Advanced Study) and the National Humanities Center in North Carolina.
-He has held postdoctoral positions at Yale University and the University of Oxford and has been appointed a Transregional Research Junior Scholar of the InterAsia program of the Social Science Research Council (SSRC).
+He was a fellow of the SIAS consortium seminar on “Cultural Encounters: Global Perspectives and Local Exchanges, 1750-1940” at the Wissenschaftskolleg zu Berlin (Institute for Advanced Study) and at the National Humanities Center in North Carolina (2013-14), at Yale University, the University of Oxford, Columbia University, the International Institute for Asian Studies (IIAS) in Leiden and Transregional Research Junior Scholar of the InterAsia program of the Social Science Research Council (SSRC).

 He has taught at Harvard and Columbia where he was the WEAI’s liaison to the International Network to Expand Regional and Collaborative Teaching (INTERACT).